 Getting to know fellow participants, and exchanging with them, is a major added value of our schools.
 To facilitate this, we will have a self-presentation session on the first day of the school.
 Each participant, lecturer and organiser will have a possibility to present him-/herself during one minute, using a single slide.
 You may want to use this opportunity to mention where you come from, your current work, your professional interests - but also your hobbies, things you've done and you're proud of (or not 🙂) etc. The slides will be visible only to other participants of the school, but not public.
 See some examples here.

 Student lightning talks (optional)

-The student lightning talks session on Monday afternoon will include a few short presentations (5-7 minutes max.) presented by school participants.
+The student lightning talks on Monday afternoon (TBC) session will include a few short presentations (5-7 minutes max.) presented by school participants.
 It is an occasion for you to present briefly some scientific or technical topic related to the school programme.
 This could be an interesting technology, tool or service that you are using; overview of the experiment or project you're working on etc. (However, please avoid presenting an in-depth topic that requires extensive prior knowledge to understand).
 For some inspirations, see examples from the previous years.

 Diploma and Certificate of Attendance

 Participants who pass the exam, and who have participated in the school as expected, will be granted an official CSC Diploma.
 Those who have actively participated but have not passed the exam will be provided with a Certificate of Attendance.

 After the school ends, we will ask you to fill in the anonymous feedback questionnaire.
 Please take the time to respond to the questions, and tell us what you think about various aspects of the school.
 This really helps us getting (even) better!